 PCOS is a very common hormonal disorder and a leading cause of infertility because of one of its hallmarks: irregular ovulation.
 While irregular ovulation can make getting pregnant trickier, you can work with your healthcare provider to build a medical plan and increase your chances of conception.

 We recently held a virtual PCOS panel with OB-GYN (and Modern Fertility medical advisor) Dr. Jennifer Conti, MD, MS, MSc and reproductive endocrinologist (REI) Dr. Temeka Zore, MD, FACOG.
 Here’s what we learned about trying to conceive when you have PCOS.

 How does PCOS affect you when you’re trying to conceive?

-Dr. Conti and Dr. Zore explain that fertility is affected by PCOS because of the hormonal imbalance related to the condition, often marked by very high testosterone levels and irregular pulsatile secretions of FSH, or follicle stimulating hormone, which is necessary for follicular growth.
-This imbalance disrupts ovulation, which is a necessary step in getting pregnant.
+Dr. Conti and Dr. Zore explain that fertility is affected by PCOS because of out-of-range hormone levels related to the condition, often marked by very high testosterone levels and irregular pulsatile secretions of FSH, or follicle-stimulating hormone, which is necessary for follicular growth.
+This disrupts ovulation, which is a necessary step in getting pregnant.

 PCOS makes it difficult to plan timed intercourse or insemination

 If you’re trying to conceive, you’re likely tracking ovulation so that you can plan intercourse or insemination around your fertile window.
 For ovulation to occur, your brain has to produce LH (luteinizing hormone) and FSH (follicle-stimulating hormone), which then send signals to your ovaries.
 Dr. Conti refers to this as a “smooth cycle of hormonal communication,” ending with ovulation and a follicle releasing an egg each month to get fertilized.